Consultative Selling | Helping You Close Higher Quality Deals More Often

 • Long term commercial relationship with the prospect

+How did you answer?
 A few ‘YES’s’?

-Does it mean that you can’t use Consultative Selling if you don’t tick all of these boxes?
+Does it mean that you can’t use consultative selling if you don’t tick all of these boxes?

 Consultative selling is about putting the absolute customer needs at the heart of the sales exchange.